electric-eloquence/gulp4-run-sequence/README.md

 [![License][license-image]][license-url]

 Run a sequence of tasks, in the order you specify, as part of a greater task.
-(This package particularly helps gulp tasks coded in gulp 3 syntax run in gulp 4.)
+(This package particularly helps tasks coded in gulp 3 syntax run in gulp 4.)

 ### Use